SquareBracketAssociates/LearningOOPWithPharo/Chapters/NewCounterMaterial/Exo-Counter.md

 ```

 This time the test will turn _yellow_, indicating a test failure - the test ran fine, but the assertion did not pass.
 This is different to the _red_ tests we've seen so far, where the tests have failed because an error occurred (when a method has not been implemented, for instance).

 ### Define an initialize method

 Now we have to write an initialization method that sets a default value of the `count` instance variable.
 In Pharo, when creating a new object sending the message `new` to a class, the newly created instance is sent a message `initialize`.
 This gives the opportunity to the instance to initialize itself.

-Therefore we will define a `initialize` method that will correctly initialize the default value of a counter.
+Therefore we will define an `initialize` method that will correctly initialize the default value of a counter.

 Since the `initialize` message is sent to a new instance, it means that the `initialize` method should be defined on the _instance side_, just like any method that is sent to an instance of `Counter` (`increment` and `decrement`).
 The `initialize` method is responsible for setting up the default values of instance variables.
 And so, on the instance side of `Counter`, and in the `initialization` protocol, write the following method (the body of this method is left blank.
 Fill it in!).